-These items are common terms and concepts that are used throughout the Umbraco backoffice.
+In this article you can learn more about the common terms and concepts that are used throughout the Umbraco backoffice.

 When you go to the backoffice for the first time, you're presented with the login screen.
-Read more about the login screen.

 You can expand trees by clicking the down arrow to the left of the node or by double-clicking the node.
-Read more about the Tree

 The content tree

 A node is an item in a tree.
-The images and folders in the Media section are shown as nodes in the Media tree, page and content in the Content tree and so forth.
+The images and folders in the Media section are shown as nodes in the Media tree, pages and content in the Content tree and so forth.

 Default dashboard in the content section